github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

 3. Check that a notification message pops up and the results view is opened.
 4. Check the query history.
 It should:
    - Show that an item has been added to the query history
-   - The item should be marked as “in progress”.
+   - The item should be marked as "in progress".
 5. Once the query starts:
    - Check the results view
    - Check the code paths view, including the code paths drop down menu.